 “A coherent and coordinated house building strategy is required across all tenures.
 This should include measures that will kick-start the supply-side, such as mapping brownfield, addressing planning restrictions and creating a housing observatory to assess the underlying economic and social drivers of housing and provide the impetus for solutions” explains RICS’ head of policy, Jeremy Blackburn.

-RICS says a famine of homes for sale shows no sign of changing in the immediate future with the number of properties coming to the market having now fallen for six successive months while the number of new buyer inquiries has been increasing for four months.
+RICS says a famine of homes for sale shows no sign of changing in the immediate future, with the number of properties coming to the market falling for six successive months while the number of new buyer inquiries has been increasing for four months.

 Each RICS member now has an average of just 47 homes on sale, with new listings down in nine out of 12 regions – East Anglia has seen the sharpest fall.